 This understanding of business is now facing a growing chorus of critics from all corners, including some of our most successful business leaders:

 “On the face of it, shareholder value is the dumbest idea in the world.
 Shareholder value is a result, not a strategy… your main constituencies are your employees, your customers and your products.” – Jack Welch, former CEO of General Electric

-Think a minute about what Welch is saying when he says that “shareholder value is a result, and not a purpose for business” – he’s saying that even if you do care about shareholder returns, focusing on building shareholder value is not how you get there.
+Welch is saying something important here: even if you do care about shareholder returns, focusing on maximizing shareholder value is not how you get there.

-When companies obsess over short-term shareholder returns, they tend to: a) dangerously underinvest in the people most critical to their long-term success; and b) externalize their costs in ways that harm society and the planet.
-That might have worked in the old days, but not in today’s highly interconnected world, where value creation is highly collaborative and it’s becoming harder and harder to hide our secrets.
+When companies obsess over short-term shareholder returns, they tend to: a) dangerously under-invest in the people most critical to their long-term success; and b) externalize their costs in ways that harm society and the planet.
+That might have worked in the old days, but not in today’s highly interconnected world, where value creation is highly collaborative, and it’s becoming harder and harder to hide secrets.

 When it comes to organizations that put mission at the center, most of us think of not-for-profit organizations.
 These entities can teach businesses quite a bit when it comes to understanding impact and how to measure it, and when it comes to the all-important job of motivating people outside the organization to engage deeply in its work.

 Unlike for-profit firms, nonprofit organizations don’t have owners, so when revenues exceed costs, the earnings are simply reinvested back into fulfilling its mission.
 While a growing number of nonprofit organizations are now developing earned-revenue strategies, most still overwhelmingly rely on philanthropic support to cover operating costs.